torvalamo/stdlib.js/README.md

 ## Use

-    const stdlib = require('./stdlib')
+    require('./stdlib') // changes all the prototypes

-    stdlib.globalize() // globalizes all functions to their respective prototypes
+The module itself doesn't return anything, and it should stay cached in the module system, so requiring it multiple times is not an issue.

 ### String